muralivnv/git-auto-sync/README.md

 # Git Auto Sync

-A simple script that automatically (at a fixed interval),
+A simple script that automatically, at a fixed interval,

 - pulls changes from upstream if there any
 - commits and pushes changes to upstream